toombs-caeman/treerat/README.md

 # current status
 version 0.1 initial implementation phase

 Error handling & reporting needs to be better.
-The parser to interpreter loop needs to be tightened up, and there seem to be some bugs in the initial AST.
+The parser to interpreter loop needs to be tightened up.

 # the initial language
 The parser is a packrat parser with a modifiable internal representation of the current grammar and the remaining input.

 # MVL design considerations
 * The implementation should be small and straightforward above all else.
 I want the MVL to be as easy to understand and to hack as possible.
 * don't use fancy language features to implement the MVL.
 It should be a nearly one to one translation to any another host language.